 (Contains: Milk)

-Sprinkle prosciutto pieces over top.
-Serve family style.
+Sprinkle prosciutto over top.
+Serve family style directly from pan.

 Just learning how to microwave tortellini instead of boiling would be enough to award 5 stars, but this dish definitely fully earned it.
 It's quick, easy, delicious, and filling.
 It came together fast and I finally learned how to properly crisp prosciutto!
 The saltiness of that paired with the sweet and crisp peas was the perfect balance.
 Looking forward to leftovers tomorrow for lunch!